CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab 1.md

 - Provision a Form Recognizer resource.
 - Train a custom model in Form Recognizer Studio.
-- Create an Azure Functions project.
+- Create an Azure Functions project and analyse the documents using function trigger.
-- Store the extracted information from the Form Recognizer’s model in Azure Cosmos DB.
+- Use your own data with Azure OpenAI.
-- Use Power BI to visualize the insights from the analysis of the forms.
+- Store the data in Cosmos DB and visualize in Power BI

 ### Instructions